mvolkmann/blog/src/rust.md

 }
 ```

-Traits can specify other traits that must also be implemented
+Traits can specify other traits that must also be
-by any structs that implement them.
+implemented by any types that implement them.
+These are referred to as "supertraits".
 For example:

 ```rust
 pub trait HockeyPlayer: Athlete + Person {